 To create a linear gradient, do one of the following:

-- In the Gradient panel, click Linear Gradient (icon).
+- In the Gradient panel, click Linear Gradient.

-- In the Properties panel, click Linear Gradient (icon) in the Gradient section.
+- In the Properties panel, click Linear Gradient in the Gradient section.

 To create or apply a radial gradient, do one of the following:

-- In the Gradient panel, click Radial Gradient (icon).
+- In the Gradient panel, click Radial Gradient.

-- In the Properties panel, click Radial Gradient (icon) in the Gradient section.
+- In the Properties panel, click Radial Gradient in the Gradient section.

 To create and apply a freeform gradient, do one of the following:

-- In the Gradient panel, click Freeform Gradient (icon).
+- In the Gradient panel, click Freeform Gradient.

-- In the Properties panel, click Freeform Gradient (icon) in the Gradient section.
+- In the Properties panel, click Freeform Gradient in the Gradient section.

 After you click Freeform gradient, the following two options are available:

-- Points: Select this option if you want to create color stops as individual points on the object.
+- Points: Select this option if you want to create color stops as independent points in the object.

-- Lines: Select this option if you want to create color stops in a line segment.
+- Lines: Select this option if you want to create color stops over a line segment in the object.

 To copy a freeform gradient from one object to another, use the Color Picker tool in the toolbar.